ctools/ctools/doc/source/reference_manual/ctulimit.rst

 Synopsis
 --------

-Computes the upper limit flux of a given source and stores the value in an ASCII file.
+Computes the upper limit flux of a given source.

 General parameters